Score a Soak (and History Lesson) at 5 Nevada Resort Hot Springs

 So, it’s no mystery that a whole boatload of people were in this very specific section of Nevada during the early 1900s… most of whom, were connected to the mining situation.
 And what goes along with an exorbitant discovery of gold or silver?
 A railroad of course, as you’d need to cart the stuff in and out in order to make a profit.
 Interestingly enough, Bailey’s Hot Springs was a former railroad depot, and while specific history on the spring is hard to uncover, we at Travel Nevada can’t help but imagine it had something to do with the fact that there were a multitude of natural bathing opportunities in the area, warm ones to boot.

 By 1906, two historic bathhouses were constructed, which remain at Bailey’s Hot Springs today.
 Cool, right?!
 The antique bathhouses, along with a third, more recently constructed venue, offer restorative bathing opportunities in a private setting with gravel-bottom pools.
 Depending on the season, temperatures tend to range in the magical springing sweet spot, from 98-105 degrees.
 Whether you’re bouncing from one Nevada ghost town to the next, tearing up Amargosa Big Dune, exploring Death Valley, seeing the endangered Desert Pupfish with your own two eyes, or are just in need of a solid roadside stop, get Bailey’s front and center.
 You’ll be glad you did.
 Oh, and did we mention this place is home to a half-dozen peacocks? #NVHotSprings

-Looking to kick up your springing game a notch?
-Read on for au naturel hot springs found throughout the Nevada backcountry here.
+Ready to get to know a few wild soaks?
+Read on for public lands au naturel hot springs in Nevada’s backcountry here.

 22 Reasons To Hightail It To Steamboat Hot Springs, 'Cause Baby, Something's In The Water